South Lake Tahoe, California: History

-Crime

-Some notable crimes have taken place in, or been linked to, South Lake Tahoe.

 On December 8, 1963, Frank Sinatra Jr. was kidnapped by Barry Keenan, Johnny Irwin, and Joe Amsler.
 Sinatra was released, unharmed, soon after.

 The disappearance of Donna Lass on September 6, 1970, has been linked to the Zodiac Killer.

-The bombing of Harvey's Lake Tahoe took place just outside the city limits in Stateline, Nevada.
+The bombing of Harvey's Lake Tahoe in 1980, took place just outside the city limits in Stateline, Nevada.

 On May 18, 1987, Herbert James Coddington was arrested for the murder of two women and the kidnapping of two teenagers.
 He was found guilty of these crimes and sentenced to death in 1988.

 In 1991, Jaycee Lee Dugard (age 11) was abducted from a bus stop in South Lake Tahoe; she was found alive in Antioch, California, in 2009.